naresh5033/Journal-Materials/Angular.md

 - **Subject()** is an observable with few extra bonus features. it has the ability to emmit new data to the subscribers by acting as the proxy to some other data source.. and it has the next()
 - we can think of sub as the hot observable but new vals push to it

-- ex - we can create a sub and add the subscribers nd calls .next() which is not possible in normal observable.k
+- ex - we can create a sub and add the subscribers nd calls .next() which is not possible in normal observables
 - the main benefit of subject is to broadcast new vals to the subscribers w/o relying on the source data.

 - **Behavior subject** is similar to the subject except that it has the concept of current val. sim to sharedReplay() the last emitted value will be cached. and every subscriber will get the val. this is powerful when doing things like state management and the frontend app.